Jazz set records for 3s in 132-110 rout of Hornets

+SALT LAKE CITY (AP) — Once again, Utah overwhelmed Charlotte with a barrage of 3-pointers.
-SALT LAKE CITY (AP) — Donovan Mitchell had 23 points and eight assists as the Utah Jazz enjoyed a record-breaking performance from long range in a 132-110 victory over the Charlotte Hornets on Monday night.

-Utah set a franchise mark for 3-pointers with 28, including 19 off the bench — the most by any team’s backups in NBA history, according to STATS.
+Donovan Mitchell and the Jazz enjoyed another record-breaking performance from long range in a 132-110 victory over the Hornets on Monday night.
+Utah set a franchise mark for 3s with 28, including 19 off the bench — the most by any team’s backups in NBA history, according to STATS.

+The Jazz set their previous mark for 3s with 26 in the first meeting between the teams on Feb.
+5.

+Several of Utah’s outside shots this time came during a 26-2 run that erased a double-digit lead for Charlotte and put the Jazz (25-6) firmly in control after an uneven performance on both ends through the first three quarters.

+Mitchell, who had 23 points and eight assists, credited an uptick in defensive stops starting late in the third quarter with breaking open the floodgates on offense.

+“It looks good, but I think the biggest thing was our defensive energy,” Mitchell said.
+“Everything stepped up and made it tougher on them.”

-Joe Ingles and Georges Niang led the way, making a career-high seven 3s apiece.
-Each player finished with 21 points.
+Joe Ingles and Georges Niang led the way from the perimeter, making a career-high seven 3s apiece.
+Both players finished with 21 points.
 Jordan Clarkson added 20.

-Charlotte gave up 54 total 3-pointers in two games against Utah this season.

-Gordon Hayward and LaMelo Ball scored 21 points apiece to lead the Hornets.
+Gordon Hayward and LaMelo Ball each scored 21 points to lead the Hornets.
 Malik Monk added 20.
 Charlotte (14-16) lost despite scoring 25 points off 21 Utah turnovers.

+“I feel like we just all got tired,” Ball said.
+“We didn’t put four quarters together, we put three together.”

-The Jazz (25-6) continuously attacked from the perimeter during the first half.
+The Jazz continuously attacked from the perimeter starting from the opening tip.
 They shot 29 3-pointers before halftime — a club record for attempts in a half.

 It paid off at times.
 Utah made eight 3s in the first quarter as 72% of its shot attempts came from behind the arc during the period.